doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 in the same way,
 you can hit the limit very quickly.

-### Q: How Might We Work Around The Pull Limit?
+## Q: How Might We Work Around The Pull Limit?

 There are a couple of alternatives to DockerHub here:

-1. Pull from a different public registry.
+### 1. Pull From A Different Public Registry
+>
 > If you're using AWS EKS, you can pull the majority of popular docker images from ECR Public Registry.
 >
 > For example `docker pull public.ecr.aws/docker/library/hello-world:latest`
 >
 > On AWS, its logically closer to your infrastructure and you wont encounter any rate limiting.

-1. Operate your own private OCI registry.
+### 2. Operate Your Own Private OCI Registry

 > If you already have a central binary repository in your org like a managed Artifactory, Nexus or the Harbor, you're likely already doing this.
 >
 > For example `docker pull containers.your.org/library/hello-world:latest`
 >
 > This solution becomes increasingly compelling as your container consumption grows.

 We're gonna choose option #2, but we wont use a vendor product because we wanna learn with the simplest components that meet the OCI specifications!